mazyargholami/disaster-recovery/nginx/README.md

 <p align="center" ><img width=400 src="../assets/pngegg (1).png"> </p>

+## Version Control:
+#### Objective:
+- Keep Nginx configuration files under version control using tools like Git.
+This enables easy rollback to a known working state.

+      # Initialize a Git repository for Nginx configuration files
+      cd /etc/nginx/
+      git init

+      # Add and commit changes
+      git add .
+      git commit -m "Initial commit"

+      # Rollback to a specific commit if needed
+      git log  # Identify commit hash
+      git revert <commit-hash>

-## 1. Use Nginx as a Load Balancer:
+## Use Nginx as a Load Balancer:
   - Set up Nginx as a load balancer to distribute incoming traffic across multiple backend servers.
 This can be achieved using the upstream directive in your Nginx configuration.

         http {